chernistry/phishradar/README.md

 ## n8n Flow
 - Import `n8n/flows/phishradar.json` in the n8n UI (http://localhost:5678 → Import from file) and activate.
 The flow calls the API endpoints in sequence.
+- For a deeper technical flow diagram, see `docs/FLOW.md` (in this repo).

 ## BigQuery
 - Create dataset/tables: `make bq_init` (or manually: `bq --location=US mk -d pradar || true && bq query --use_legacy_sql=false < bq/sql/ddl.sql`)